 The life in Berlin is rhythmed by seasons: if the winter is rough, it is softened by the warm gatherings, the numerous Christmas markets and the cosy cafés with retro furniture where people take refuge to sip a hot wine and remake the world with table neighbours.
 The summer comes as a start, and releases all the energy and creativity of Berliners: festivals, ephemeral bars on the roofs of buildings, barbecues in parks, cinemas and outdoor clubs, a boost of freedom and enthusiasm then blows over the whole city.
 Mauerpark's outdoor karaoke in Prenzlauer Berg is the symbol of this summer “joie de vivre”.

 Berlin is also a city with an affirmed ecological spirit, where most people use bikes, which is facilitated by the many bike paths and large parks in the heart of the city.
 The taste of bio, recycling and handmade are dear to the heart of Berliners.
 The city has many associations that can repair or recycle clothes, household appliances, or even easily train themselves in woodworking or other artisanal techniques.

 As far as gastronomy is concerned, Berlin is faithful to its reputation as a cosmopolitan capital: restaurants offering specialties from all over the world, from Thailand, Italy, Lebanon, Vietnam...as well as numerous vegetarian and concept food stores.
 The innumerable street counters obviously serve the Currywurst Berlin specialty.

-Finally, unlike many other large cities, living in Berlin remains quite affordable.
+Finally, unlike many other large cities, living in a central district of Berlin remains quite affordable.
 Prices, especially real estate, have risen steadily for several years, but it is a very accessible city, where it is nice and relaxing to live and where one can find and enjoy its own pleasure with absolute freedom...